Team-Lodestone/Documentation/LCE/File Types/ARC.md

 # ARC File
-ARC is a contianer format used for storing many assets in one file.
+ARC is a container format used for storing many assets in one file.
 Typically you'll find things like Languages.loc and FUI files in `Media{console}.arc`.

 > [!NOTE]